CLINICAL TRAINING PROGRAMS

 This course combines lecture and labs in a hospital setting and clinical experience in a long-term care setting, allowing students to master the essential skills to obtain an entry level position in the healthcare field.
 This Comprehensive course includes Healthcare Professional BLS (Basic Life Support) certification and a three-day Skills Review and Exam program concluding with the state required skills evaluation.
 Upon the successful completion of the course, students are eligible to take the NJ State approved Certified Nurse Aide certification examination.
 Class size is limited to 10 students.

-INSTRUCTOR: CCM Staff
+INSTRUCTORS: CCM Staff

 On campus: CH 118